felixlu/awesome-stars/topics.md

 ## tui

-- [superset-sh/superset](https://github.com/superset-sh/superset) - IDE for the AI Agents Era - Run an army of Claude Code, Codex, etc. on your machine
+- [superset-sh/superset](https://github.com/superset-sh/superset) - Code Editor for the AI Agents Era - Run an army of Claude Code, Codex, etc. on your machine
 - [code-yeongyu/oh-my-openagent](https://github.com/code-yeongyu/oh-my-openagent) - omo; the best agent harness - previously oh-my-opencode
 - [wagoodman/dive](https://github.com/wagoodman/dive) - A tool for exploring each layer in a docker image
 - [Textualize/rich](https://github.com/Textualize/rich) - Rich is a Python library for rich text and beautiful formatting in the terminal.